yaoyuannnn/gerritlab/README.md

 ## Install git-review
 Clone the repo and put the directoy to your PATH.
-Make sure it comes before any existing `git-review` in PATH.
+Make sure it comes before any existing `git-review` in PATH so when you do `git review`, the right executable is picked up by Git.

 ## Install Change-Id commit-msg hook.
 We need a commit-msg hook that will add a Change-Id to every commit.
-You can install it by:
+This Change-Id will be used as a key to find if there's an existing MR in the GitLab repo.
+The following installs the commit-msg hook.

 ```console
 $ cp commit-msg path-to-your-project/.git/hooks/commit-msg